 - Take time for you.
 More often than not, we forget to take care of ourselves when life becomes busy. you need to take at least 20 minutes for you every day.
 This can include activities such as going for a walk, taking a nap, reading a book (for fun!), working on a craft, playing a video game, or just sitting and resting.
 Be sure to take the time, but also be mindful of limiting your time, too. it is very easy to let time get away and spend more time than anticipated.

 There are several YouTube videos on how to effectively manage your time, but Thomas Frank (aka College Info Geek) has some very effective videos that may have you chuckling while you watch.

 Below are several documents that we use with students to help them develop good time management habits.
 If you have any questions or want any assistance filling them out, please contact either Ron (firstname.lastname@example.org) or Sarah (email@example.com).

 - Weekly Time Management chart - this is great to use when you are trying to set up an hourly schedule.
 When you think of your time as a 24-hour block, you can then divvy up your time how you want.

-- Monthly Calendar Fall 2019 - this is great to use when planning long-term.
+- Monthly Calendar 2020 - this is great to use when planning long-term.
 You should write all due dates and exams for every class on a calendar similar to this so it is in one location.
 This will help you plan ahead for busy weeks.

 - 21 Time-Management Lessons Everyone in Their 20s Should Know - this was an article from Business Insider that has several great tips for time management.